CurveDocs/curve-resources/docs/lp/depositing/depositing-into-a-tricrypto-pool.md

 *For instance, the [TriCRV pool](https://curve.fi/#/ethereum/pools/factory-tricrypto-4/deposit) is used in the examples below.*

 ## **Depositing into the pool**
 Visit the deposit page ([https://curve.fi/#/ethereum/pools/factory-tricrypto-4/deposit](https://curve.fi/#/ethereum/pools/factory-tricrypto-4/deposit)).
 You will need at least one of the three tokens in the pool to deposit.
-The TriCRV pool contains of CRV, crvUSD and ETH.
+The TriCRV pool consists of CRV, crvUSD, and ETH.

 <figure markdown>
   ![](../../images/tricrv_deposit.png){ width="300" }